itzdennie/secure-cloud-architecture/security-plan.md

 * Internet → Application Server = Blocked

 ### Encryption
-Explain why student information should be encrypted:
 Student information must be encrypted at rest and in transit to protect sensitive data from theft or interception.

 ### Logging
-Explain what activities should be recorded:
 All user authentication attempts, system events, and network requests should be recorded for security auditing.

 ### Monitoring
-Explain what suspicious activity should be monitored:
 System traffic and resource usage should be monitored for unusual spikes, unauthorized login attempts, and suspicious activities.

 ### Backup
-Explain why the database should have backups:
 Regular database backups ensure data can be recovered in case of accidental deletion, hardware failure, or ransomware attacks.

 ---